DIRECTLab/carla-energy-consumption/docs/carla-unreal5-notes.md

 ```
 * According to the documentation the carlaUE5 still listens on port 2000 by default, so either that default got changed somehow or the server is not actually listening for anything.

-#### Attempted Fixes TODO
+#### Attempted Fixes
-* Change up accessors for the test vehicles in the client's csv's
-* One thoguht is that the carla-environment package maybe needs to be updated to work with carlaUE5.
-So going to make a new conda env which could be updated hopefully.

-* `conda remove --name carlaUE5-env --all` renamed this conda env to be `server-carlaUE5`, I thought better naming.
-* This broke stuff.
-Note to self there is more to a conda env than just running the copy command.
-* Fixed it, had to rerun the setup with the new path to the python interpreter in my renamed conda env
-  * `sudo -E env GIT_LOCAL_CREDENTIALS=GITHUB_USER@GITHUB_TOKEN ./CarlaSetup.sh --python-root=/home/carla/miniconda3/envs/server-carlaUE5/bin/`
-  * TODO: write result.
-I am going try to rebuild now, setting the python version to be 3.11.8 so it matches the client (client has to be 3.11.8 for other dependencies it needed.)
-* Just realized conda client env has the wrong version of the carla python package installed.
-It has `0.0.15`, my server has `0.10.0`
+* Just realized `client-carlaUE5` env has the wrong version of the carla python package installed.
+It has `0.9.15`, my server has `0.10.0`
   * Going to update this and see if it gets things working.

+#### Fixed
+* I realized I was not clicking the play button on the server side, which is necessary for the client to actually connect.
+* The `client-carlaUE5` had the wrong version of carla.
+Got that updated to `carla 0.10.0`.
   * Got carla 0.10.0 installed with `pip install /home/carla/CarlaUE5/Build/PythonAPI/dist/carla-0.10.0-cp311-cp311-linux_x86_64.whl`
-  * Using the local wheel, as carla 0.10.0 does not show up on pip
+  * Using the local wheel file in `~/CarlaUE5/Build/PythonAPI/dist` as `carla 0.10.0` does not show up on `pip`.
-  * Also upgraded to python 3.11.8 to match the server env, which might fix this issue?

-### Getting close but no pygame/control screen
-* I realized I was not clicking the play button on the server side, which is necessary for the client to actually connect.
+* I did some other version matching, I unfortunately did not test it before trying some other things.
+However, I believe that the connection problem was fixed once the carla version was correct, though may have come from the other version match fixes.
+As the drawn charger squares show up on the server now when you run `run_carla.sh` client side.
+It is connecting now.
+---

+### Pygame screen flashes but does not stay
-* Now the client seems to connect but nothing happens?
+* Now the client seems to connect but pygame screen not staying/working.
 * Output:
   ```bash
   (client-carlaUE5) carla@gaston-System-Product-Name:~/carla-energy-consumption$ ./run_carla.sh
   Carla client conda env exists, skipping installation...
   Waiting for Ctrl-C
   ```
-* Which looking around the map more, it does look like the charger boxes are being drawn onto the map which is cool.
-However the pygame screen is no longer coming up like before.
-Which I am thinking could have something to do with my versions in the conda env.
-Going to try to update pygame in there.
+* Looking around the map more, it does look like the charger boxes are being drawn onto the map which is cool.
-* Yes that is the issue.
-I cloned the old `carlaenv` to make the new `client-carlaUE5` but when updating the python version it must have deleted packages that were needed like `pygame`, `panda`, others.
-Not sure why, still learning how conda works exactly.
+* I cloned the old `carlaenv` to make the new `client-carlaUE5` but when updating the python version it must have deleted packages that were needed like `pygame`, `panda`, others.
+Not sure why, still learning how Conda works exactly.
 But I think it shoudl fix things once I get those packages added back correctly
+* I think I messed up the Conda client env by cloning it from the old one then trying to switch the python version.
+Ended up installing a bunch of sub libraries and trying to patch dependency issues, which eventually caused strange dependency locks where I could not install needed packages.

+#### Attempted Fixes
-* deleted the client env twice.
+* Deleted the client env twice, it.
 Better idea, going to make a new one, with the newer version of python and carla.
-Then just install the things `run_carla.sh` call for.
-Better than all the random stuff I installed just looking at the conda list from `carlaenv`.
-I think I ended up installing a bunch of sub libraries which maybe messed things up?
-Cause after installiing all that, the pygame window would come up but only for a second then dissapear.
+Then just install the packages `run_carla.sh` calls for.
+Better than all the random stuff I installed just looking at the Conda list from `carlaenv`.
-  * It forced to change to python 3.11.8, maybe I will need to rebuild Carla Server with that instead of 3.11.11.
-Does it matter?
+  * I am going try to rebuild now, setting the python interpreter of `server-carlaUE5` env to be `Python 3.11.8` so it matches the client (client had to be `Python 3.11.8` for other dependencies it needed, according to Conda.)
+  * The PyGame screen does come up now, so getting close but just flashes then disappears.
+Not sure what the problem is.
+* TODO Change up accessors for the test vehicles in the client's csv's
+#### Fixed
+---